Glitchero/dataprice/README.md

 ```

-Finally create the country and the reail in the database using the Initializer class:
+Finally create the country and the reail in the database using the Initializer class (in package com.dataprice):

 ```
 Country mexico = new Country();